neosaurrrus/blog-entries/17_to_22 React.md

 Once submitted, since the page doesnt refresh, you can reset the form doing `event.currentTarget.reset()`

-There are quite a few steps in updating a central state from an individual component but by breaking the job into small pieces you can avoid panicing:
+There are quite a few steps in updating a central state from an individual form component but by breaking the job into small pieces you can avoid panic:

-1. The App component has a state object created.
+1. The App component needs a state object created.
-2. The App component has a method created that updates a part of its state with a given input
+2. The App component needs a method created that updates a part of its state with a given input.
-3. A Form component is created to get the data with which to update state with.
+3. A form component is created to get the data with which to update state with.
 4. The inputs are given refs which are set up in the component.
 5. The User fills out inputs and clicks submit button.
 6. The submission triggers the onSubmit event which calls a property on the component